pnsaeta/p064/docs/LA-Norms.md

 \end{align}

 You may confirm that each of these definitions satisfies all three required properties to be a norm.
-As Nearing points out, "the United States Postal Service prefers a variation on Eq.&nbsp;(\ref{eq:USPS}).
+As Nearing points out, "the United States Postal Service prefers a variation on Eq.&nbsp;(\ref{eq:USPS}), which makes good sense in a place like Manhattan, though not as much in Boston.